World of Warships: Playing Asymmetrics

 Unfortunately I forgot my own mantra - be patient - and raced in front of the island right into a fleet of ships.
 Dumbly loosed off all my torps and raced to cover.
 But died on the way.
 We still won though.
 Lol.

-Joined this next game late (animals needing attention).
+Joined this next game but got going fairly late as the animals were needing attention.
 Notable for the great play by the Cherbourg.
-Contributed small but all the damage had been done earlier by the Cherbourg and the two Valparaiso.
+My contributed was significantly small because all the damage had been done earlier by the Cherbourg and the two Valparaiso.

 Another game (above) featuring another double Valparaiso.
 Don't remember anything about this game except that it was a win, and I survived.
 By the end, I had achieved my goal of collecting the three daily coal crates and logged out.